+No commercial tenant would be displaced and the Project would not prevent the district from achieving optimal diversity in the types of goods and services available in the neighborhood.
 An independent entrepreneur is sponsoring the proposal.
-The Project Sponsor owns and operates a successful specialty grocery store in the North Beach neighborhood and wishes to bring that concept to the Russian Hill neighborhood as a Restaurant with accessory specialty grocery.
+The businesses owners own and operate two successful Japanese restaurants in the Bay Area (San Carlos and Noe Valley) and wish to bring their dining concept to the Russian Hill neighborhood.
 The proposed use is a neighborhood-serving use.
 The proposed eating and drinking establishment is not considered a formula retail use.